 "Oh, Wander over Yonder And check out this and that If you Wander over Yonder Best be sure to wear your hat All the things that you will see And you certainly will be free If you Wander over Yonder, Just you and me!"

 Wander Over Yonder is an animated Disney Channel original series, the third to be created by animation-legend Craig McCracken.
 Lauren Faust is a co-producer and story editor.
 A preview aired on August 16th, 2013 following the premiere of Phineas And Ferb Mission Marvel.
-The first season started on September 13th.The show is about the exploits of Wander (Jack McBrayer), a furry, orange, extremely optimistic hippie-thing and his faithful steed Sylvia (April Winchell) as they travel across the galaxy spreading freedom and happiness, all while under the watch of the evil Lord Hater (Keith Ferguson), his henchman Commander Peepers (Tom Kenny), and his army of Watchdogs.The general feel and look of the series pays much homage to animation and popular culture from The Sixties (a pretty standard motif of McCracken's works, really) with the artwork inspired by vintage rubberhose cartoons and Ward Kimball's 1950's space projects for Disney, and it's one heck of a trip.Now with its own Best Episode Crowner!Its recap page could use a little love, and a hug.
+The first season started on September 13th.The show is about the exploits of Wander (Jack McBrayer), a furry, orange, extremely optimistic hippie-thing and his faithful steed Sylvia (April Winchell) as they travel across the galaxy spreading freedom and happiness, all while under the watch of the evil Lord Hater (Keith Ferguson), his henchman Commander Peepers (Tom Kenny), and his army of Watchdogs.The general feel and look of the series pays much homage to animation and popular culture from The Sixties (a pretty standard motif of McCracken's works, really), as well as Ward Kimball's 1950's space projects for Disney.
+However, in a big departure from the stiffer and rather stylized animation normally associated with Mc Cracken, Wander favours a bouncier and more expressive look reminiscent of vintage rubberhose cartoons (Eddie Trigueros, one of the show's directors and storyboard artists, is a modern day master of the style).
+All in all, it's one heck of a trip.Now with its own Best Episode Crowner!Its recap page could use a little love, and a hug.

 This show contains examples of the following tropes: